Consumer Invoicing (Sweden)

 - Handelsbanken FMI (private customer): 194001111111.SHB.SE

 If no FMI (Faktura Mottagar Identitet) is found for the consumer based on the SSN provided in the invoice, the invoice will be routed to digital mail solutions.
-No prior agreement between the sender and consumer is required for delivery via these channels, it’s entirely up to the consumer whether they wish to receive invoices through them.
+No prior agreement between the sender and consumer is required for delivery via these channels.
+It’s entirely up to the consumer whether they wish to receive invoices through them.

 A lookup is performed against the consumer registries of the digital mail solutions using the SSN from the invoice.
 If the consumer has an active Billo or Kivra account, the invoice will be delivered there.
 If delivery through digital mail solutions fails, the invoice is sent via the next available fallback channel, such as email or print.